What Is a Stipend? Definition, Types, and Examples for Employers

 Professional development stipends (modern stipend)

 With more workers interested in continuing their education, tuition credits have emerged as one of the most highly valued benefits in recent years.
-Through 2025, employers can continue to make contributions of up to $5,250 per employee annually toward eligible education expenses without raising the employee’s gross taxable income under Section 127 of the Internal Revenue Code.
+Employers are able to make contributions of up to $5,250 per employee annually toward eligible education expenses without raising the employee’s gross taxable income under Section 127 of the Internal Revenue Code.

 Academic research stipends (traditional stipend)